-A rug is one of the decorative items that you need to consider to use in your house because it can help to enhance the ambiance of your room even more.
+A rug is one of the decorative items that you need to consider using in your house because it can help to enhance the ambiance of your room even more.
 It can bring more accent to your living room that may look too plain with just a bunch of furniture.
 However, it might also make the whole room looks odd if you choose the wrong size and placement.
 Well, we definitely don’t want this to happen because we don’t want to spend more budget on the wrong item.

 Below we have some quick guides on how to place a rug in a living room.
 Check these out if you’re planning to add one!

 Ideally, you should leave the same amount of space on all sides of your rug.
 It’s usually between 8 to 24 inches on all sides.
 For most of the common space, 18 inches can be used as a reference.
 While for a smaller area, you can use as little as 8 inches.
 You have to make sure that it doesn’t block the hall or pathway.